ABOUT US

 Our Founders

-Johanna Weaver is the Executive Director of TPDi.
-Johanna is a reformed commercial litigator, a recovering diplomat, and a reluctant public intellectual.
-In 2021 she founded TPDi’s predecessor, the Tech Policy Design Centre at the Australian National University (ANU), after concluding her term as Australia’s independent expert and chief cyber negotiator at the United Nations.
-In 2022 she was appointed Professor in the Practice of Tech Policy at ANU.
-She has been appointed to numerous boards, including the ICRC Global Advisory Board on Protecting Civilians from Digital Threats, and the Minister for Government Services’ Independent Advisory Board.
+Johanna Weaver is Co-Founder and Executive Director of TPDi.
+A reformed commercial litigator, a recovering diplomat, and an escaped professor, in 2021 Johanna founded TPDi’s predecessor, the Tech Policy Design Centre at the Australian National University (ANU), after concluding her term as Australia’s independent expert and chief cyber negotiator at the United Nations.
+In 2022, she was appointed Professor in the Practice of Cyber and Tech Policy at ANU.
+She has been appointed to numerous boards, including the ICRC Global Advisory Board on Protecting Civilians from Digital Threats, the Minister for Government Services’ Independent Advisory Board, and the Data Standards Advisory Committee.

-Zoe Hawkins is the Deputy Executive Director of TPDi.
+Zoe Jay Hawkins is Co-Founder and Deputy Executive Director of TPDi.
 Zoe brings extensive experience designing tech policy from government, big tech, academic and think tank perspectives.
 Zoe worked for the Australian government across communications, innovation, and foreign policy portfolios, as a ministerial adviser and in the public service.
-She is a Research Associate at the University of Oxford and an expert researcher for the OECD, having started her career at the Australian Strategic Policy Institute.
+She is a Research Associate at the University of Oxford and an expert researcher for the OECD.
+Zoe’s work has been featured by The New York Times, TIME Magazine, BBC, The Economist, The Financial Times, Forbes, POLITICO, and Vogue.

 Our Board